3 get prison time for assisting Gov. Whitmer kidnap plotter

 JACKSON, Mich.
-(AP) — One of three men who forged an early alliance with the leader of a plot to kidnap Michigan’s governor was sentenced Thursday to seven years in prison for assisting him before the FBI disbanded the scheme in 2020.
+(AP) — A judge on Thursday handed down the longest prison terms so far in the plot to kidnap Michigan's governor, sentencing three men who forged an early alliance with a leader of the scheme before the FBI broke it up in 2020.

+Joe Morrison, Pete Musico and Paul Bellar did not have a direct role in the conspiracy but were members of a paramilitary group that trained with Adam Fox, who faces a possible life sentence in a separate case in federal court.

-Bellar’s sentencing came shortly after Pete Musico and Musico’s son-in-law Joe Morrison were given 12-year and 10-year prison sentences, respectively.
-They were convicted in October of providing material support for a terrorist act, which carries a maximum term of 20 years.
+The trio was convicted in October of providing material support for a terrorist act, which carries a maximum term of 20 years, and two other crimes.

-Morrison, Musico and Bellar were members of a paramilitary group known as the Wolverine Watchmen.
-Gov. Gretchen Whitmer was never physically harmed by the plot.

-The trial in state court was separate from a prosecution in federal court where two leaders, Adam Fox and Barry Croft Jr., were convicted of a kidnapping conspiracy.
-Two more men pleaded guilty and two others were acquitted.
+Musico was sentenced to a minimum of 12 years in prison, followed by Morrison at 10 years and Bellar at seven.
+They will be eligible for parole after serving those terms.

 People are also reading…

-Musico, 45, Morrison, 28, and Bellar, 24, were members of a paramilitary group known as the Wolverine Watchmen.
-Gov. Gretchen Whitmer was never physically harmed by the plot.

-Musico and Morrison will be eligible for parole after serving their minimum sentences.
-The maximum they can held in prison would be 42 years under state law.
+Gov. Gretchen Whitmer spoke in a recorded video before Jackson County Judge Thomas Wilson set the sentences, saying the actions of the three was a “threat to democracy itself.”

-Judge Thomas Wilson presided over the first batch of convictions in state court, following the high-profile conspiracy convictions of four others in federal court.
-Adam Fox and Barry Croft Jr. were described as captains of an incredible plan to snatch Gov. Gretchen Whitmer from her vacation home, seeking to inspire a U.S. civil war known as the “boogaloo.”
+Wilson presided over the first batch of convictions in state court, following the high-profile conspiracy convictions of four others in federal court.
+Fox and Barry Croft Jr. were described as captains of an incredible plan to snatch Whitmer from her vacation home, seeking to inspire a U.S. civil war known as the “boogaloo.”

 Whitmer, a Democrat recently elected to a second term, was never physically harmed.
 Undercover FBI agents and informants were inside Fox’s group for months, and the scheme was broken up with 14 arrests in October 2020.

-Morrison, Musico and Bellar held gun training with Fox in rural Jackson County and shared his disgust for Whitmer, police and public officials, especially after COVID-19 restrictions disrupted the economy and triggered armed Capitol protests and anti-government belligerence.
+Morrison, Musico and Bellar, members of the Wolverine Watchmen, held gun training with Fox in rural Jackson County and shared his disgust for Whitmer, police and public officials, especially after COVID-19 restrictions disrupted the economy and triggered armed Capitol protests and anti-government belligerence.

 But defense attorneys argued that the trio had cut ties with Fox before the Whitmer plot came into focus by late summer of 2020; Bellar had moved to South Carolina in July.
 The three men also didn’t travel with Fox to look for the governor’s second home or participate in a key training session inside a “shoot house” in Luther, Michigan.